SorellaLabs/brontes/book/mev_inspectors/jit-liquidity.md

 1. Calculate the final profit, considering all relevant factors.
 2. Generate a `Bundle` structure containing detailed information about the MEV opportunity.

-## Note on Classification

-> **Note:** Our classification of JIT and JIT CexDex opportunities is based on observed patterns and known strategies.
-The DeFi landscape is constantly evolving, and new variations of these strategies may emerge.
-If you encounter JIT-like behaviors that don't fit our current classification, please let us know.
-We're always looking to improve our detection and analysis capabilities.

-This methodology allows us to identify and analyze complex JIT Liquidity and JIT CexDex opportunities, providing insights into these sophisticated MEV strategies.